GooTechnologies/learn/tutorials/engine-intro/index.md

 <h2>The solution</h2>
 An Entity-Component-System provides the ultimate flexibility in game design: Mix and match the pre-built functionality (components) to suit your needs.
 Want an object that emits sound?
 Add a SoundComponent.
 Want the same object to be acting as a light source?
 Simply add a LightComponent.
 Use one of the pre-packaged components or simply <a href="http://labs.gooengine.com/examples/ECSDemo.zip">write your own</a>.
 <h2>Let's get started</h2>
 In this tutorial we will create a little solar system with a sun, a world and a moon.
+Here is a preview:

+<iframe src="//labs.gooengine.com/learn/GooFiddle/"></iframe>

-Here is a preview: [advanced_iframe securitykey="iframe" src="//labs.gooengine.com/learn/GooFiddle/" width="600" height="300"] [alert type="danger"]You should see a yellow sun orbited by a world looking like earth which in turn is orbited by a little moon.
+<div class="alert alert-info" role="alert">You should see a yellow sun orbited by a world looking like earth which in turn is orbited by a little moon.
 If you don't see this, check if you have a WebGL compatible browser: <a href="http://get.webgl.org">get.webgl.org</a>[/alert] To the left you should see the code for the demo in an online code editor. [alert type="info" heading="Please Notice"]If you change something in the code, the demo above should update after half a second.
 If you break something and can't fix it, don't worry, just reload this tutorial to reset the code.
-Feel free to experiment![/alert]
+Feel free to experiment!</div>

 If you want the editor to be bigger, open up this link in a new tab: <a href="http://labs.gooengine.com/learn/GooFiddle/">GooFiddle</a>.
 <h4>Code explanation</h4>